akerdi/akerdi/README.md

 <!-- + ⚡ Fun fact: I like girls, I want to have more gf(if I become rich), But I like my littleshuai best. -->

-  earn money about 100,000 RMB can make dream happen.
+  Earn money about 30,000,000 RMB can make dream happen.

   -250% ..................................................